-APRA's organisation structure was refreshed in January 2021 and is outlined below.
+APRA's organisation structure was refreshed in August 2023.
+APRA's structure and executives are outlined below.

 Chapter 3 - APRA's governance arrangements

 APRA's governance and accountability arrangements are designed to support the achievement of APRA's statutory objectives, Statement of Intent and Corporate Plan by ensuring that decisions are directed to the appropriate level for determination.